parsaDarbouy/voicebasedprogramming/grammar/user_story/variable_declaration.md

   - **Floating Number**:
  At first, the user has to say the integer part of the number, and after that, for separating the integer part from the decimal part, the word *point* has to be said by the user, and finally the decimal part.
   - **Strings**:
  The exact string has to be said, word by word.
-If there is a number in the string, the number will be interpreted as letters, but if you want to use digits instead of letters, the word *digit* has to be said, and after that, the digits have to be said, one by one.
+If there is a number in the string, the number will be interpreted as letters, but if you want to use digits instead of letters, the word *digit* has to be said.
   - **Lists**:
  In this case, the user has to say the type of the variable in the list and the value of that and after that, if he/she wants to add other variables, the word *next* has to be said, and at last the words *end of list* has to be said.
   - **Dictionaries**: